[Oracle Cloud] Helm

 Setup

-MuShop provides an umbrella helm chart called setup
+MuShop provides an umbrella helm chart called setup, which includes several

 recommended installations on the cluster.
 These represent common 3rd party